 The steps of forming a bank guarantee are briefly mentioned below.

 (i).
-The applicant request the bank to be the guarantor of their performance (ii).
-Then the bank enters into an agreement with the beneficiary at the instance of the applicant.
+The applicant requests the bank to be the guarantor of their performance (ii).
+Then the bank agrees with the beneficiary at the instance of the applicant.

 (iii).
 In the deed of bank guarantee the bank guarantees to pay a fixed amount as mentioned in the deed of bank guarantee on demand by the beneficiary in case the applicant fails to perform as per the contract.